 About the School

-The School of Earth Sciences is situated at the historic heart of the University campus, in the neo-Gothic Wills Memorial Building.
-Part of the internationally acclaimed Faculty of Science, our school is one of the leading centres for research and teaching in the Earth Sciences, having been ranked in the top four UK departments of its kind since 2001.
+The School of Earth Sciences is situated at the historic heart of the University campus, in the neo-Gothic Wills Memorial Building with most of the Palaeobiology group hosted in the Life Sciences Building since 2014.
+Part of the Faculty of Science and Engineering, our school is one of the leading centres for research and teaching in the Earth Sciences, having been ranked in the top four UK departments of its kind since 2001.
 The current Head of School is Professor Alison Rust.

 One of the school’s greatest research strengths is the truly collegiate atmosphere fostered by a fluid grouping of research activities with emphasis on excellence and interdisciplinarity.
 Our research activity is organised into six groups covering everything from climate and environmental change, to palaeobiology and geochemistry.